3scale-demos/threescale-camel-service/README.md

 # threescale-camel-service

-This project leverages **Red Hat build of Quarkus 2.13.x**, the Supersonic Subatomic Java Framework.
-More specifically, the project is implemented using [**Red Hat Camel Extensions for Quarkus 2.13.x**](https://access.redhat.com/documentation/en-us/red_hat_integration/2022.q3/html/getting_started_with_camel_extensions_for_quarkus/index).
+This project leverages **Red Hat build of Quarkus 3.2.x**, the Supersonic Subatomic Java Framework.
+More specifically, the project is implemented using [**Red Hat build of Apache Camel 4.x for Quarkus**](https://access.redhat.com/documentation/en-us/red_hat_build_of_apache_camel).

 This camel proxy service can be leveraged to configure the [_Red Hat 3scale APIcast Camel Service policy_](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.12/html/administering_the_api_gateway/apicast-policies#camel-service_standard-policies).

-The camel proxy service uses the OAuth2 _client credentials flow_ to retrieve an access token from _Red Hat SSO_, and then sets it in the _Authorization_ HTTP header before proxying the request to the upstream backend.
+The camel proxy service uses the OAuth2 _client credentials flow_ to retrieve an access token from _Red Hat build of Keycloak_, and then sets it in the _Authorization_ HTTP header before proxying the request to the upstream backend.

 ## O. Prerequisites

 - Maven 3.8.1+
 - JDK 17 installed with `JAVA_HOME` configured appropriately
-- A running [_Red Hat SSO_](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on) instance.
+- A running [_Red Hat build of Keycloak_](https://access.redhat.com/documentation/en-us/red_hat_build_of_keycloak) instance.
 The following must be configured:
     1. A confidential client with the following characteristics:
         - Client ID: `threescale-camel-service`
         - Client Protocol: `openid-connect`